-Lotus’ Letter – A truly excellent letter.
-Includes a detailed chart that provides a complete medical description of how and why she cannot function and work, plus excellent information on medical evidence.
-For Lyme Disease and Chronic Fatigue Syndrome.
+Lotus’ Letter for Lyme and Chronic Fatigue Syndrome – Includes a detailed chart that provides a complete medical description of how and why she cannot function and work, plus excellent information on medical evidence.
 The basic structure of this letter could be helpful to use for any condition.

-Doctor Lapp’s Amazing Chronic Fatigue Syndrome Disability Letter – An excellent letter that addresses all sections of the Social Security Ruling for Chronic Fatigue Syndrome.
+Doctor Lapp’s Chronic Fatigue Syndrome Letter – An excellent letter that addresses all sections of the Social Security Ruling for Chronic Fatigue Syndrome.

 - Letter one: Stroke